 David Hirsch: So Bob, thank you for taking the time and for sharing so many insights.
 As a reminder, Bob is just one of the dads who has agreed to be a mentor father as part of the Special Fathers Network, a mentoring program for fathers raising a child with special needs.
 If you’d like to be a mentor father, or seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

 Bob Roybal: Thank you, Dave.

-Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio music provided by Purple Planet.
-Find out more purple-planet.com and to find out more about 21st Century Dads, go to 21stcenturydads.org.
+Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio.
+Music provided by Purple Planet.
+Find out more at purple-planet.com.
+And to find out more about 21st Century Dads, go to 21stcenturydads.org.